 Building a garage addition can be an expensive home addition.
 A garage addition might be cheaper than other home additions but the question is whether the value justifies the cost for space that will only be used to store cars and/or stuff.

-If you're thinking about building a garage addition, here are some of the things you want to take into consideration:
+If you're thinking about building a garage addition, here are some of the things you want to take into consideration when planning your project:

-When Building a Garage, How Big Should It Be?
+When Building a Garage Addition, How Big Should It Be?

 If you're going to keep your cars or trucks in the garage, you need it wide enough to open the doors and walk around the front of the cars.
 The challenge when building a garage additions is our cars and trucks are much bigger.

-We listed the decisions you have to make earlier and here we want to look at the tradeoffs you'll make that affect costs.
+We listed the decisions you have to make earlier.
+Here are some of the tradeoffs you can make that affect costs.

 - With garage doors facing the street, a shorter driveway can access the garage.

 - Town building codes may limit garage size or where you place the garage on your limit.
-For example, you must usually leave the last ten feet up to the property line open, unless you can get a variance.
+For example, you typically have to leave the last ten feet up to the property line open.
+If the cost to build your garage addition elsewhere is significantly higher, you can try to get a variance showing the added cost is a hardship.

 Cost vs Value Report for Building a Garage